ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/msm.md

 ## Batched msm

-For batch msm, simply allocate the results array with size corresponding to batch size and set the `are_bases_shared` flag in config struct.
+For batch msm, simply allocate the results array with size corresponding to batch size and set the `are_points_shared_in_batch` flag in config struct.

 ## Precomputationg